koniz-dev/stream-pulse/docs/api/authentication.md

 ## Overview

-StreamPulse sử dụng hệ thống authentication kép với Clerk và Firebase.
-Clerk xử lý authentication chính, trong khi Firebase được sử dụng cho real-time features như chat.
+StreamPulse uses a dual authentication system with Clerk and Firebase.
+Clerk handles primary authentication, while Firebase is used for real-time features like chat.

 ## API Endpoints

 ### POST `/api/auth/firebase-token`

-Tạo custom token cho Firebase authentication dựa trên Clerk user session.
+Create a custom token for Firebase authentication based on the Clerk user session.

 #### Request